Home to School Transport Policy (0 to 25 Year Olds)

 3.6 Pupils whose route to school is unsafe

-All walking routes are assessed in accordance with the Road Safety GB and RoSPA (Royal Society for the Prevention of Accidents) guidelines.
-The Council will assess the route at the times the pupil would be using it and will take into account:
+All walking routes are assessed by the Council in accordance with the Road Safety GB and RoSPA (Royal Society for the Prevention of Accidents) guidelines.
+The Council will assess the route at the times the pupil would be using it and will consider:

 • the age of the pupil

-• whether risks might be less if the pupil were accompanied by an adult and whether that is practicable
+• whether risks might be less if the pupil were accompanied by their parent/carer

 • the width of the road and the existence of pavements